 We offer a broad selection of Porch Posts.

 1. Which material is best?

-If properly installed on mounting blocks or plates, and if the paint surface is kept in good condition at all times, our Wood Posts can last indefinitely.
-However, our Polyurethane Posts require much less frequent painting and our Polyethelene PVC Posts do not require any painting!
+If properly installed on mounting Mounting Blocks or Plates , and if the paint surface is kept in good condition at all times, our Wood Posts can last indefinitely.
+However, our Polyurethane Posts require much less frequent painting and our Polyethylene and PVC Posts do not require any painting!

-HEMLOCK WOOD POSTS are the least expensive.
+STANDARD WOOD POSTS are the least expensive Turned Porch Post.
 If kept well painted they will provide good service.
-However, because Hemlock has no specfic decay resistance, the paint surface must be properly maintained at all times.
+However, because they have no specific decay resistance, the paint surface must be properly maintained at all times.